Optimally Biased Expertise: Binary Case

 \section{Binary Case}

-In this section we return to the binary-state, binary-action version of the model set up in Section \ref{sec:exp} to see how it behaves when the agent has flexibility in his learning technology (as opposed to binary all-or-nothing learning).
-We show that with the entropy cost function, the principal has to balance off the amount of information acquired against the \emph{nature} of information acquired -- since agents with different prior beliefs bias their learning towards different states.
-This makes the principal favor agents who are somewhat more uncertain than her regarding the state, but not necessarily have a uniform prior belief (Proposition \ref{prop:binarydelegationri}).
+This section presents our main result in a binary setting with $|\Omega|=|\mathcal{A}|=2$.\footnote{Such a binary model is common in the delegation literature, see, e.g., \cite{li2004delegating}.} We show that when choosing a delegate, the principal has to balance off the error probabilities in the two states, since agents with different prior beliefs direct their learning towards different states to different extents.
+This makes the principal favor agents who are somewhat more uncertain than her regarding the state, but who do not necessarily have a uniform prior belief (Proposition \ref{prop:PScost}).

-To remind, Section \ref{sec:exp} assumed that the state space is $\Omega = \{l,r\}$, the action set is $\mathcal{A} = \{L,R\}$, and the common utility function net of information costs is such that $u(L|l) = u(R|r) = 1$ and $u(L|r) = u(R|l) = 0$.
-We proceed by the backward induction, looking at the agent's problem first, and then using the agent's optimal behavior to solve the principal's problem of choosing the best agent.
+For this section, assume that the state space is $\Omega = \{l,r\}$, and with abuse of notation, let us represent beliefs $\mu$ by the probability they assign to state $r$, so $\mu \in [0,1]$.
+Suppose without loss that the principal's prior belief is $\mu_p \geq \frac{1}{2}$.
+Assume further that the action set is $\mathcal{A} = \{L,R\}$, and the common payoff is given by $u(L,l) = u(R,r) = 1$ and $u(L,r) = u(R,l) = 0$.
+We proceed by backward induction, looking at the agent's problem first, and then using the agent's optimal behavior to solve the principal's problem of choosing the best agent.

-The agent is allowed to choose any informational structure (Blackwell experiment) he wants, paying the cost which is proportional to expected reduction of the Shannon entropy of his belief.
-Using the result presented in Section \ref{sec:preliminary_analysis}, the agent's problem can be reformulated as the problem of choosing a stochastic choice rule $\pi : \Omega \to \varDelta(\mathcal{A})$, which solves

-The solution to this problem can be summarized by the two precisions $\{\pi (R|r), \pi(L|l)\}$ or, alternatively, the two unconditional probabilities $\{\beta(R), \beta(L)\}$.
-Using Theorem 1 in \cite{MM}, we get that